maksymfritsak/test/get_started.md

 z.B.
 If one studies radiomics extructed from prostate CTV for 150 patients, for each patient there should be present a structure called called sinilary e.g. 'prostate_CTV'.
 Wariations (e.g. PROSTATE_CTV, prostate_1, etc.) are not alowed and will be ommited.

+For Nifti: all image files should have the same name among all the studied patients.
+Zrad would crush otherwiese